-Alexander served an apprenticeship to one Mr. Turnbull, a merchant at Edinburgh.
-He settled there, married his master's daughter, and was chosen one of the bailies of that city.
-He died about 1709, and left two sons and one daughter very well provided: James married a gentlewoman of the name of Houston, of much beauty but little virtue; he died in 1714: Patrick, bred a surgeon, settled at Philadelphia, and made Vendue master there, married, but had no children, and his wife died long before him; he returned to Scotland about 1754, having made a considerable stock, and died at Edinburgh in 1759.
+delphia, and made Vendue master there, married, but had no children, and his wife died long before him.
+He returned to Scotland about 1754, having made a considerable stock, and died at Edinburgh in 1759.
 Bailie Baird's daughter, Jean, was married to James Bruce, of Powfouls, in the Shire of Clackmannan, and has one son, the present Powfouls, who has been twice married-some younger sons dead, and three daughters all married.

-Sir James' daughters were Elizabeth, married August 22, 1668, to Sir Alexander Abererombie, of Birkenbog, and had issue, the late Sir James Abererombie, Mr. Alexander Abererombie, of Tulliebody, and several other children.
-After Sir Alexander Abererombie's death, she married Colonel Patriek Ogilvie, of Inchmartine, brother to the Earl of Findlater, to whom she had one daughter, Lady Tyrie.
+Sir James' daughters were Elizabeth, married August 22, 1668, to Sir Alexander Abercrombie, of Birkenbog, and had issue, the late Sir James Abercrombie, Mr Alexander Abercrombie, of Tulliebody, and several other children.
+After Sir Alexander Abercrombie's death, she married Colonel Patrick Ogilvie, of Inchmartine, brother to the Earl of Findlater, to whom she had one daughter, Lady Tyrie.

-Anne married November 15, 1669, to John Gordon, of Cocklarochie, but she died in a year after, leaving no issue.
-Cocklarochie and Sir James were cousinsgerman, as their mothers were sisters and daughters of Philorth.
+Anne married November 15, 1669, to John Gordon, of Coclarachy, but she died in a year after leaving no issue.
+Coclarachy and Sir James were cousins-german, as their mothers were sisters and daughters of Philorth.